opengdpr/OpenDSR/security_guidelines.md

 2. If the processor’s domain is in the whitelist, the certificate must be validated before checking the
 signature:

-     1. Callback issuers must publish their signing certificate on the /discovery endpoint of their OpenGDPR domain
+     1. Callback issuers must publish their signing certificate on the /discovery endpoint of their OpenGDPR domain.
-          i.
 This certificate may be cached for the lifetime of the certificate
      2. Validate that the certificate hasn’t expired
      3. Validate that the certificate was issued by a trusted CA
      4. Validate that the certificate hasn’t been revoked
      5. If the certificate has been revoked and it was cached, the controller should retry by downloading the certificate from /discovery
-     6. Validate that the processor’s domain is in the certificate’s SAN
-     7. Validate that the certificate has the ‘Data Signature’ extension Steps ii through vi should be handled by a library and not validated manually.
+     6. Validate that the processor’s domain is in the certificate’s SAN Steps ii through vi should be handled by a library and not validated manually.

 3. If the certificate is valid, the signature (taken from the `X-OpenGDPR-Signature` header) must be validated: